On the Stanley length of monomial ideals: Introduction

-The problem of computing a precise value for $\slength(I)$ seems very difficult, if $I$ is minimally generated by three monomials, even if $I$ is squarefree and complete intersection; see Remark \ref{trei}.
+If Proposition \ref{3sq}, we prove that if $I\subset S$ is squarefree and minimally generated by three monomials, then $\slength(I)\leq n+1$.
+However, the problem to give a precise value for $\slength(I)$ seems very difficult, even if $I$ is also a complete intersection; see Remark \ref{trei}.

 We recall that a monomial ideal $I\subset S$ has linear quotients, if there exists $u_1 \leqslant u_2 \leqslant \cdots \leqslant u_m$, an ordering on the minimal set of generators $G(I)$, such that, for any $2\leq j\leq m$, the ideal $(u_1,\ldots,u_{j-1}):u_j$ is generated by variables.
+For further details on this class of ideals, we refer the reader to \cite{jahz}.
 It is easy to see that if $I$ has linear quotients, then $\slength(I)=m$.
 It is natural to ask if the converse assertion is true.
 In general, the answer is negative, but there are some particular cases when the assertion holds.

 Let $I_j=(u_1,u_2,\ldots,u_j)$ for all $1\leq j\leq m$.
 In Theorem \ref{popo}, we prove that if $\slength(I_j)=j$, for all $1\leq j\leq m$, then $I$ has linear quotients, given by the ordering $u_1 \leqslant u_2 \leqslant \cdots \leqslant u_m$.
 In Proposition \ref{p41}, we prove that if $\slength(I)=|G(I)|\leq 3$, then $I$ has linear quotients.
 Moreover, this is the best result possible, in the sense that there are monomial ideals with $\slength(I)=|G(I)|=4$ which have no linear quotients; see Example \ref{ex1}.
 Also, in Proposition \ref{p42}, we show that if $I$ is a monomial ideal in two variables with $\slength(I)=|G(I)|$, then $I$ has linear quotients.